enasequence/ena-bulk-webincli/README.md

 To run in batch, the script utilises available cores on the host machine.

 ### Usage

+#### Docker
+To ease in usage, the tool has been containerised using [Docker](https://www.docker.com/).
+The only requirement is to have Docker [installed](https://docs.docker.com/get-docker/).
+Once installed, run the following commands to setup:

+1. Pull the codebase using git clone:
+`git clone https://github.com/nadimm-rahman/ena-read-validator.git && cd ena-read-validator`
+2. Build the docker image:
+`docker build --tag ena-bulk-webincli .`
+3. Ready to go!
+Run the tool using docker using the following command:
+`docker run --rm ena-bulk-webin-cli`

+#### Python
 Before running the script, ensure you have Webin-CLI installed (https://github.com/enasequence/webin-cli/releases) and provide the full path to the Webin-CLI .jar file in the configuration section at the top of the read_validatory.py script.
 Additionally, by default, the script processes runs sequentially, however can be run in parallel by changing the parallel value to 'True' in the configuration section.

 To see the arguments and help in usage of the script: